 And yet our survey data also shows that flight risk significantly decreases as age increases.
-Organisations are prioritising learning and development investments in younger employees, who are more likely to leave, whereas they’re often ignoring older workers who are likely to be more loyal.
+Organizations are prioritizing learning and development investments in younger employees, who are more likely to leave, whereas they’re often ignoring older workers who are likely to be more loyal.

-Below, we look at what organisations can do to create age-inclusive career development plans.
+Below, we look at what organizations can do to create age-inclusive career development plans.

 Understand your older workers

 Employers have put more effort into their DEI work initiatives in recent years.
-But many organisations have blind spots in these initiatives, and ageism is one area that is often overlooked.
+But many organizations have blind spots in these initiatives, and ageism is one area that is often overlooked.
 According to research from the AARP, 78% of older workers have seen or experienced age discrimination in the workplace.
-Ageism in the workplace is happening and it’s bad for business continuity and organisational resilience.
+Ageism in the workplace is happening and it’s bad for business continuity and organizational resilience.